Geoffrey Keyes (VC): Operation Flipper

 The men retreated to a position from which they were later taken prisoner.
 The second-in-command also had to be left since he was shot in the leg by one of his own men.
 On Rommel's orders, Keyes was buried with full military honours in a local Catholic cemetery.
 It was later ascertained that the house was not Rommel's HQ but a supply centre that he seldom if ever visited; he had been in Italy at the time of the attack.
 Despite the debacle, Keyes was posthumously awarded the Victoria Cross, the citation read:

-Author Michael Asher has pointed out that Keyes' VC citation was written by an officer who was not an eye-witness (Robert Laycock), and is at odds with the accounts of the survivors of the raid, and with German accounts; according to Asher, there is scarcely any statement in the citation that is verifiably true.
+Author Michael Asher has pointed out that Keyes's VC citation was written by an officer who was not an eye-witness (Robert Laycock), and is at odds with the accounts of the survivors of the raid, and with German accounts; according to Asher, there is scarcely any statement in the citation that is verifiably true.
 Indeed, as author James Owen points out, the post-mortem conducted by the Germans showed that he had in fact been killed accidentally by one of his own men.
-Asher's view is that the operation grew out of Keyes' desire to achieve the heroic status of his father, the World War I naval hero, Admiral Roger Keyes.
+Asher's view is that the operation grew out of Keyes's desire to achieve the heroic status of his father, the World War I naval hero, Admiral Roger Keyes.
 "The Rommel Raid was born out of one man's ambition to achieve glory", he has written, "and as so many times in British history, it was rescued from ignominy by the valour and determination of ordinary enlisted men, none of whom played a part in its planning, nor were even told the nature of their mission before they embarked."